RGB-Outl4w/mASS-auto-tg/README.md

 Automatization of some in-game functions of the mASS Telegram game.
 Play here ---> [@m_ASS_game_bot](https://t.me/m_ASS_game_bot?start=f2d869565742)

+# ⛔ Project mASS is closed by its developers, there is no point in using the script or following the link.

 ## ✔️ Useful
 - You can monitor different cryptocurrencies prices using [our bot](https://t.me/crypteller_bot?start=0)